MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 * [Migrate your adapters](#migrating-adapters).

 ## Updating the SDKs in native applications

-<span style="color:red">pending rewrite to be like the cordova overview section</span>
-In past releases, adding the Worklight / MobileFirst Native SDKs to native applications required using the Eclipse Studio plug-in to first create platform-specific artifacts followed by a manual copy &amp; paste of said artifacts into the specific native projects in their respective IDEs followed by further project setup.
+In past releases of IBM Worklight Foundation and IBM MobileFirst Platform Foundation, the SDKs for native applications required using the Eclipse Studio plug-in to first create the platform-specific artifacts (WorklightAPI folder, configuration files and so on) followed by a manual copy &amp; paste of said artifacts into the native projects in their respective IDEs followed by further project setup.

 Starting MobileFirst Foundation v8.0, support is now introduced for community favored package managers: [CocoaPods for iOS](https://cocoapods.org/), [Gradle for Android](gradle.org/) and [NuGet for Windows](https://www.nuget.org/).
-With these tools at the developer’s disposal adding the MobileFirst Native SDK is now a command-line away.
+With these tools at the developer’s hands, adding the MobileFirst Native SDK is now a command-line away.

+> Learn more about Native application development in MobileFirst Foundation 8.0 [in the tutorials section]({{site.basurl}}/tutorials/en/foundation/8.0/).

 <br/>
 #### Step 1